lsmcolab/adleap-mas/README.md

 ## DEVELOPMENT INFORMATION
 **Status:** In development. :computer:

-*More information will be documented and presented soon.*
+- **New Environments**:
+  - <b>*SmartFireBrigadeEnv*:</b> A complete environment that simulates a 2D world where agents must collaborate, communicate and plan under partial observability in order to extinguish all fire spots in a forest.
+The objective of this new domain is to enable the evaluation of planning algorithms while handling complex problems and under stronger constraints (less information and higher uncertainty).
+More information will be available soon.
+  - <b>*CaptureTheFlagEnv*:</b> This environment development intends to present, besides a new domain for testing and analysis inside AdLeap-MAS, the opportunity to study and run experiments into a Multi-Agent <b>*swarm*</b> domain.
+Designed as an infiltration game, the *CaptureTheFlagEnv* presents the challenge of reason under time constraints and for a huge set of opponents.
+All the agents in the environment are <b>*boids*</b> which follow their own policy to accomplish the task to defend or attack the flag site.
+More information will be available soon.

+- **AdLeap-MAS Usage and Experience**:
+  - We are implementing a standardised plot package for AdLeap-MAS, which will work for every domain inside the framework.
+We intend to facilitate the evaluation process while developing research or performing quick tests in our simulator.
+Besides that, we are parallelly improving the log file automatic generated by the domains.
+  - We are focused on improving the user experience by enhancing the environment's display, which has already been updated to the newest version of OpenAI-Gym, implemented with the PyGame package).

+- **What are you missing?**
+  - Let us know by contacting the authors or opening an issue (we try to respond as soon as possible). :smiley:
 ------------------------
 <a name="sec-references"></a>
 ## REFERENCES

+<a name="alves2022adleapmas">[1]</a> Matheus Aparecido do Carmo Alves, Amokh Varma, Yehia Elkhatib, and Leandro Soriano Marcolino.
+2022.
+AdLeap-MAS: An Open-source Multi-Agent Simulator for Ad-hoc Reasoning.
+In Proceedings of the 21st International Conference on Autonomous Agents and Multiagent Systems (AAMAS '22).
+International Foundation for Autonomous Agents and Multiagent Systems, Richland, SC, 1893–1895.

-<a name="albrecht2015game">[1]</a> Stefano V Albrecht and Subramanian Ramamoorthy.
-2015.
-A game-theoretic model and best-response learning method for ad hoc coordination in multi agent systems. *arXiv preprint arXiv:1506.01170* (2015).
+<a name="albrecht2015game">[2]</a> Stefano V. Albrecht and Subramanian Ramamoorthy.
+2013.
+A game-theoretic model and best-response learning method for ad hoc coordination in multiagent systems.
+In Proceedings of the 2013 international conference on Autonomous agents and multi-agent systems (AAMAS '13).
+International Foundation for Autonomous Agents and Multiagent Systems, Richland, SC, 1155–1156.

-<a name="stone2010adhoc">[2]</a> Peter Stone, Gal A. Kaminka, Sarit Kraus, and Jeffrey S. Rosenschein.
+<a name="stone2010adhoc">[3]</a> Peter Stone, Gal A. Kaminka, Sarit Kraus, and Jeffrey S. Rosenschein.
 2010.
 AdHoc Autonomous Agent Teams: Collaboration without Pre-Coordination. *In Proceedings of the Twenty-Fourth Conference on Artificial Intelligence (AAAI)*.